aricooperdavis/Spotilist/README.md

 ### Online Demo Site
 Try out the [fully functional demo-site](https://aricooperdavis.github.io/Spotilist/) built from this repository and running on GitHub pages.

-The demo site uses the [public implementation of All Origins](https://github.com/gnuns/allOrigins).
-If you are thinking of hosting this yourself then consider spinning up your own CORS proxy rather than relying on this free service.
+The demo site uses my a personal CORS proxy server running [All Origins](https://github.com/gnuns/allOrigins).
+If you are thinking of hosting this yourself then consider spinning up your own CORS proxy rather than relying on mine.

 ### Host your own
 I encourage you to host your own instance of this tool, so that you can build upon it and play with it!
 It's easy, just: